 This is a good question.
 You see veteran travel writers circling the globe and splashing their adventures all over social media.
-And new travel writers wonder how we do it.
+And new travel writers wonder how we cover those expensive travel costs.

 Travel writing differs from other types of freelance writing in one very specific way: you need to go out in the field to do your research.
 It costs money to travel and do your research, and depending on where you’re going, travel can be very expensive.

-Magazines seldom pay writer's travel expenses.
+Magazines seldom pay writer's travel expenses anymore.
 This means when you compare your travel costs with what you’re paid for an article, the result is usually negative.

 So, how can you cover your travel costs when magazines pay so little?